Joy to the World: Joyful Photography From Across Canada

 This photo by Karen Carley of Okotoks, Alberta, proves that joy can be many things.
 For Thumper the dog, it’s discovering seagulls to chase at the ocean!

-Here are 10 Canadian road trips you need to take at least once.
+Here are 10 Canadian road trips everyone should take at least once.

-One of the great joys of the holiday season is the sight of carollers.
+One of the great joys of the holiday season is the sight (and sound!) of carollers.
 Karin Allin of Mississauga, Ontario, captured the Baker Street Victorian Carollers at the Bradley Museum.